-Students interested in this program are encouraged to contact the Health Professions Office at (208) 676-7132 or their academic advisor to get the necessary information on the selection process and point system.
+Students interested in this program are encouraged to contact the Health Professions Office at (208) 676-7132 or their academic advisor to get the necessary information.
 It is highly recommended that potential applicants meet with an advisor as they begin planning their pre-radiography coursework.

-- 1. Letters informing students of their application status will be mailed no later than December 4, 2009. - The NIC Admissions Office will determine if previous college prerequisites will be acceptable for transfer. - 3.
-All required courses must be completed by the end of the program. - 4.
-Upon acceptance into the radiography program, a criminal background check will be required for participation in clinical rotations.
+- 1. Letters informing students of their application status will be mailed no later than Dec.
+3, 2010. - The NIC Admissions Office will determine if previous college prerequisites will be acceptable for transfer. - 3.
+All required courses must be completed by the end of the program. - Upon acceptance into the radiography program, a criminal background check will be required for participation in clinical rotations.